Soup-o-Stat/Soup-o-Stat/README.md

 ---

 ### **Games**
 - **What about games?**: Currently, my main engine is Godot Engine 4.
-I used to work with GameMaker Studio 2 and pygame (I still use pygame, but not for game projects right now).
-I'm also developing a game called **Life as Student MEMREA**, a satirical take on MIREA life with memes and classic stereotypes.
+I used to work with GameMaker Studio 2 and pygame (I still use pygame, but not for game projects right now)

 ---